If you are a parent who wants to teach your child to read—but aren’t sure how—read on. Most of us believe that every child deserves to learn.

 But mostly, how does one survive 100 years of living without being able to curl up in an over-stuffed chair and read a book?

 You can never go wrong in your efforts to teach your child to read!
 How far you get is up to you, but getting started early could make all the difference for your child.
+Learn about our easy to use phonics program.

 I'm not a teacher.
 How can I teach my child to read?